The Undead State

 DOGE’s Approach to Reform

-• Massive Workforce Reductions: Tens of thousands of federal employees have been laid off, with DOGE arguing that a leaner workforce will increase efficiency.
-Critics warn that the loss of institutional knowledge could disrupt essential public services, as decades of policy expertise disappear overnight.
+- Massive Workforce Reductions: DOGE-backed workforce orders and agency actions pointed toward large reductions, with DOGE arguing that a leaner workforce would increase efficiency.
+Critics warned that the loss of institutional knowledge could disrupt essential public services, as decades of policy expertise might disappear quickly.

-• Elimination of Agencies: DOGE has eliminated agencies like the Department of Education and USAID, arguing they are unnecessary.
-Critics warn this will leave key functions unfulfilled or push responsibility onto state governments ill-prepared to manage them.
+- Elimination of Agencies: DOGE and Trump administration officials targeted agencies and programs such as USAID for closure, transfer, or deep reduction.
+Critics warned this could leave key functions unfulfilled or push responsibility onto state governments ill-prepared to manage them.

 Conclusion: The Bureaucracy We Have, for Better or Worse